hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ### 4.2.5 X-Auth-Token
 <a id="x_auth_token_request"></a>

 When specified, this identifies the user making the request.
 In addition, if this token is being used by a user with Admin privilege level, the token must be scoped to the tenant associated with the account.
-If no token is specified, the request will fail unless you have been granted access to the resource by some other mechansim such as ACLs.
+If no token is specified, the request will fail unless you have been granted access to the resource by some other mechanism such as ACLs.
 See [Using Authentication Tokens](#using_tokens) for more information about tokens.

 ### 4.2.6 <a id="x_container_meta_request"></a>X-Container-Meta-{name}